kartavyamantri/Customer-Review-Analysis-and-Insights-Generator/README.md

 - Generate **AI-based summaries** for each topic using **Transformer models**
 - Visualize insights interactively via a **Streamlit Dashboard**

-In short — it’s like turning an unstructured mess of text into a beautiful, data-backed story your product team can act on.
+In short, it’s like turning an unstructured mess of text into a beautiful, data-backed story your product team can act on.

 ---